SlightlyEpic/Elbot-The-Chatbot-Scraper/README.md

 Disclaimer: I have not made elbot.com, it has been developed by [Artifical Solutions](https://www.artificial-solutions.com/?utm_source=elbot) as far as I know.

-To use, install puppeteer and then run index.js using node
+To use, install puppeteer (npm i puppeteer) and then run index.js using node